 Coeur's Board believes that it should possess a combination of skills, professional experience and diversity of viewpoints necessary to oversee our business.
-In addition, the Board believes that there are certain attributes that every director should possess, as reflected in our Proxy statement.
-The directors have a range of tenure, complementing experience with fresh views; half of our directors joined the Board within the last six years including two new directors in 2018 and one in 2019.
+In addition, the Board believes that there are certain attributes that every director should possess, as reflected in our Proxy and visually represented in the graphics below.
+The directors have a range of tenure, complementing experience with fresh views; half of our directors joined the Board in 2013 or later, including two new directors in 2018 and one in 2019.

 Coeur's Code of Business Conduct and Ethics provides a roadmap to help guide employee actions, and all employees are responsible for conducting business and themselves in accordance with the Code.
 The Audit Committee of the board is responsible for overseeing and recommending Board approval of the standards of business conduct contained in the code, including significant updates.

 As part of our strong culture of compliance, we conduct regular ethics and Code of Conduct training programs for all our employees, using several methods including annual in-person trainings at our corporate office and each site, several online trainings per year, and periodic compliance reminder communications on relevant topics such as:

 Related Party Transactions

 Conflicts of Interest

 As a complement to our strong Code of Business Conduct and Ethics, Coeur encourages employees to speak up regarding any situation or action that violates, or even appears to violate, the Code or any applicable law or regulation.
 Employees can report to their supervisor, HR or the legal department or anonymously to any of the following:

 Key elements making up Coeur’s strong whistleblower protection program include: